 Some players have also taken the opposite route to make a career in the Bundesliga having left Liverpool.
 After 10 seasons at Liverpool, Sami Hyypiä joined Leverkusen and played between 2009 and 2011 before becoming a coach at the BayArena.

-Bayern welcomed Liverpool’s pair of Spaniards, Xabi Alonso (2004-09) and Pepe Reina (2005-13), while Argentinian left-back Emiliano Insua joined VfB Stuttgart (2007-2011) and RB Leipzig's Peter Gulasci (2010-11) also played at Liverpool, the latter going on to become one of the Bundesliga's best current goalkeepers.
+Bayern welcomed Liverpool’s pair of Spaniards, Xabi Alonso (2004-09) and Pepe Reina (2005-13), while Argentinian left-back Emiliano Insua joined VfB Stuttgart (2007-2011) and Leipzig's Peter Gulacsi (2010-11) also played at Liverpool, the latter going on to become one of the Bundesliga's best current goalkeepers.
+Can also headed back to his homeland in 2020, joining up with Klopp's former club Dortmund - via Italian giants Juventus - to complete the circle.

 With a host of talented names from the '70s to the present day, the Bundesliga and Liverpool have enjoyed a fruitful relationship, sharing talents both on the pitch and in the dugout.
 It's a relationship which is sure to continue, especially with Klopp at the Anfield helm, and the enduring affection he retains for his homeland.